-To submit or recommend material for the PEN Collection, please contact Francesca Frati at local 2438.
+To submit or recommend material for the PEN Collection, please contact Julia Kleinberg at local 22391.
 For information about submissions please go to the Submission page and see the submission checklist in each form.

 What is included in the collection

 When available, we have linked you to Google Books so that you may view the book online.

 The PEN Collection pulls together books from the following sources: